deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 <hr>

-Congratulations :tada: you're bot is now running.
+Congratulations, you're bot is now running.
 The pull request will be automatically merged after a couple of minutes once the evaluation is complete.
 Once it is done, click to view your results

 <hr>